Austin Trout: Trout vs. Gausha

 On April 11, 2019, it was reported that Trout would fight 31-year-old former world title challenger Terrell Gausha (21–1, 10 KOs) in a 10-round light middleweight bout, headlining at the Beau Rivage Resort Casino in Biloxi, Mississippi, on May 25, on Fox Sports 1.
 Going into the bout, Trout felt a win would potentially earn him another opportunity at a world title.
 Gausha was coming off a first-round knockout of former Trout opponent Joey Hernandez in December 2018.

 In his next fight, Trout fought Rosbel Montoya.
 Trout made quick work out of his opponent, stopping him in the second round of the fight.

 On 6 February 2021, more than a year after his last fight, Trout fought Juan Armando Garcia in Mexico.
 Trout dominated his opponent throughout the fight, as all three judges scored the fight 99–91 in his favour, awarding him the unanimous decision victory.

 Bare knuckle boxing

 On February 2, 2024 at BKFC 57 in Hollywood, Florida, Trout defeated Luis Palomino to become the new BKFC welterweight champion.

-Trout made his first title defense against Ricardo Franco on October 12, 2024 at BKFC on DAZN: Tenaglia vs. Soto.
+Trout made his first title defense against Ricardo Franco on October 12, 2024 at BKFC on DAZN 1.
 He won the fight by unanimous decision.

 Trout made his second title defense against undefeated contender Carlos Trinidad-Snake in the main event on April 4, 2025 at BKFC 71 Dubai: Day 1.
 After the first five rounds went to a draw, Trout won the fight by split decision.
 For unknown reasons, the belt was vacated.

-In a lightweight bout, Trout is scheduled to face Luis Palomino in a rematch on December 5, 2025 at BKFC 85.
+In a lightweight bout, Trout faced Luis Palomino in a rematch on December 5, 2025 at BKFC 85.
+He won the fight by technical knockout at the end of the round, solidifying a title fight against Franco Tenaglia in 2026.

+Trout faced interim champion Ben Bonner for the vacant BKFC Lightweight Championship on July 3, 2026, at BKFC Liberty Brawl held at the Wells Fargo Center in Philadelphia.
+He was knocked out in the second round.